-BOARD OF TRUSTEES

-Bill Adler Massachusetts Lobstermen's Association

-Niaz Dorry NAMA Coordinating Director

-Madeleine Hall-Arber, Ph.D.
-MIT Center for Marine Social Sciences

-Ted Hoskins Saltwater Network

-Sarah Pickell Board Treasurer Institute for Local Self Reliance

-Curt Rice Board President Commercial Fisherman

-Neil Savage Aquaculture Education and Research Center

-Geoffrey Smith Board Vice President The Nature Conservancy

-> STAFF

-Niaz Dorry Coordinating Director

-Andrianna Natsoulas Campaigns Coordinator

-Boyce Thorne Miller Science & Policy Coordinator

-Brett Tolley Community Organizer

-Comments on the Proposed Rule for NE Multispecies Amendment 16 0648-AW72

-Submitted to Patricia A. Kurkul, Regional Administrator National Marine Fisheries Service 55 Great Republic Drive Gloucester, MA 01930

-By Niaz Dorry, Coordinating Director and

-Boyce Thorne Miller, Science and Policy Coordinator Northwest Atlantic Marine Alliance P.O.
-Box 360 Windham, ME 04062

-Introduction

-The Northwest Atlantic Marine Alliance submits these comments on Amendment 16 of the Groundfish Fishery Management Plan in support of community-based fishermen across New England.
+BOARD OF TRUSTEES Bill Adler Massachusetts Lobstermen's Association Niaz Dorry NAMA Coordinating Director Madeleine Hall-Arber, Ph.D.
+MIT Center for Marine Social Sciences Ted Hoskins Saltwater Network Sarah Pickell Board Treasurer Institute for Local Self Reliance Curt Rice Board President Commercial Fisherman Neil Savage Aquaculture Education and Research Center Geoffrey Smith Board Vice President The Nature Conservancy STAFF Niaz Dorry Coordinating Director Andrianna Natsoulas Campaigns Coordinator Boyce Thorne Miller Science & Policy Coordinator Brett Tolley Community Organizer Comments on the Proposed Rule for NE Multispecies Amendment 16 0648-AW72 Submitted to Patricia A. Kurkul, Regional Administrator National Marine Fisheries Service 55 Great Republic Drive Gloucester, MA 01930 Niaz Dorry, Coordinating Director and Boyce Thorne Miller, Science and Policy Coordinator Northwest Atlantic Marine Alliance P.O.
+Box 360 Windham, MA 04062 Introduction The Northwest Atlantic Marine Alliance submits these comments on Amendment 16 of the Groundfish Fishery Management Plan in support of community-based fishermen across New England.
 While Amendment 16 may be a positive step toward fish recovery and conservation-framed fisheries, it is missing important elements that we believe can be remedied by immediate mitigating provisions that do not require further council action and by future frameworks or amendments.
 We are particularly concerned about the lack of protection for the fishing operations with the smallest ecological footprint and most of the conservation-minded fishermen.
-They usually are found in community based fleets, which are historically and geographically tied to the marine ecosystems in which they fish.
+They usually are found in community-based fleets, which are historically and geographically tied to the marine ecosystems in which they fish.
 It is essential that steps be taken under Amendment 16 to ensure protections are in place to prevent fishing being ultimately consolidated into fishing operations that do not fit the ecology of many of New England's fishing areas.
 We believe a diversity of fishing methods and scales must be matched to the distinct characteristics of ecologically defined areas in order for the fish and fisheries to truly recover.
 Consolidation sacrifices the diversity of the New England fishing fleet, favors large scale operations, and threatens biological diversity in the Gulf of Maine and Southern New England marine areas.
 Loss of fishing diversity would also restrict the ability of fisheries to adapt nimbly to changes in ecosystems affected by climate change and other environmental stresses.

-Recommendations

-We believe shortcomings in Amendment 16 can be remedied in part by adding provisions already proposed for the current Amendment, which should require no further Council action and we don't believe the addition should or will hold up implementation of A16.
-Mostly, our comments are focused around helping the Council and the Fisheries Service achieve the stated goals in Amendment 16.
-We have noticed, for example, that goals #2 and #4 don't necessary have plans that would achieve those goals.
-Same thing is true with Objective #7 which are:

-Goal #2: Create a management system so that fleet capacity will be commensurate with resource status so as to achieve goals of economic efficiency and biological conservation and that encourages diversity within the fishery.

-Goal #4: Minimize, to the extent practicable, adverse impacts on fishing communities and shoreside infrastructure.

-Objective 7: To the extent possible, maintain a diverse groundfish fishery, including different gear types, vessel sizes, geographic locations, and levels of participation.

-We are concerned that as currently written and without mitigating measures, some of the plans in the Amendment flat out undermine these goals.
-We believe our comments below will help with such mitigations without holding up implementation of Amendment 16.

-We feel it's important to note that our concerns around addressing these social and community issues stem from the belief that who fishes, why they fish, where they fish, and how they fish are essential elements of ecological responsibility.
-We see the roles of communities as a path toward achieving the biological goals, not a hindrance.

-The remainder of our concerns could be best addressed by a commitment to developing a new framework under this amendment or, if necessary, a new amendment to consider further conditions, constraints, and allowances within the context of sector management.
-Again, this should cause no delay in the implementation of Amendment 16, but future refinements will enable it to function even better.
-In particular, we have four recommendations:

-I. Community Fishing Associations (CFAs) should be part of Amendment 16.
-CFAs are critical towards achieving goals #2, #4, and objective #7 as stated within 3.4 Goals and Objectives Amendment 16.
-CFAs were proposed to the Groundfish Advisory Panel, and never specifically rejected by the Council or the Council Oversight Committee.
+Recommendations We believe shortcomings in Amendment 16 can be remedied in part by adding provisions already proposed for the current Amendment, which should require no further Council action and we don't believe the addition should or will hold up implementation of Amendment 16.
+The remainder of our concerns could be best addressed by committing to developing a new framework under this amendment or, if necessary, a new amendment to consider further conditions, constraints, and allowances within the context of sector management.
+Again this should cause no delay in the implementation of Amendment 16, but future refinements will enable it to function even better.
+In particular, we have four recommendations: I. Community Fishing Associations should be part of Amendment 16, as was proposed to the Groundfish Advisory Panel, and never specifically rejected by the Council or the Council Oversight Committee.
 As quoted from the report of the May 26, 2009 GAP meeting: